Jamal Lyon: Storylines

-Jamal is visited by his ex-wife Olivia (Raven Symone), who informs him that he is the father of her daughter Lola.
+Jamal is visited by his ex-wife Olivia (Raven-Symoné), who informs him that he is the father of her daughter Lola.
 Jamal begins to bond with Lola and spends time singing to her.
 He and Hakeem patch up their relationship and perform together at a concert hosted by Empire Entertainment, after which Lucious reveals to them that he has ALS.
 Shortly afterwards, Cookie tells Jamal that she has gotten back together with Lucious, but he warns her that nothing good can come from loving his father.
 Michael leaves Jamal after his father refuses to acknowledge his sexuality and his relationship with Michael in public.
 Jamal enters a new relationship with Ryan Morgan (Eka Darville), who is hired by Lucious to film a documentary on his life.
 Upon Ryan's encouragement, Jamal comes out as gay to the public during a performance of Lucious' song "You're so Beautiful", which causes Lucious to cancel the upcoming family album that he planned to do with Jamal and Hakeem.

 Later, during a family dinner at Lucious' house, Olivia's jealous boyfriend Reg breaks into the house and points a gun at Jamal.
 He demands Lola back, but Jamal angrily refuses to back down.
 Reg pulls a gun on Cookie when she tries to protect him, but Lucious comes forward to admit that Lola is his daughter.
 Before Reg can shoot Lucious, the family's personal head of security, Malcolm DeVeaux (Derek Luke) shoots Reg in the head, instantly killing him.

 Jamal takes Lucious to the old Philadelphia home in which he grew up.
 Jamal accuses Lucious of losing his edge after becoming famous, but Lucious responds that Jamal doesn't know what it means to come from a rough background.
 However, Lucious ultimately recognizes Jamal's talent and decides to give him the CEO position.
 A jealous Hakeem and Andre plot against him with the help of Cookie.
 They also get Lucious' ex-fiancé and Hakeem's lover Anika Calhoun (Grace Gealey) to assist them.
 Meanwhile, Jamal threatens Billy Beretti into releasing the masters of Lucious's early records.
 Jamal refuses to allow Hakeem to push up his album release date, not wanting to put the album out too soon after his own.
-This causes further friction between the two, and Hakeem and Andre take the first step in trying to overthrow Jamal by having Lucious arrested for Bunkie's murder.
+This causes further friction between the two, with Hakeem and Andre plotting to overthrow Jamal after Lucious is arrested for Bunkie's murder.
 Jamal believes that Cookie is responsible and blames her, but finds the strength to perform at Empire's celebratory concert in honor of going public on the NYSE.